flucoma/flucoma-docs/doc/BufNoveltyFeature.rst

    The granularity of the window in which the algorithm looks for change, in samples.
 A small number will be sensitive to short term changes, and a large number should look for long term changes.

-:control threshold:

-   The normalised threshold, between 0 an 1, on the novelty curve to consider it a segmentation point.

 :control filterSize:

    The size of a smoothing filter that is applied on the novelty curve.
 A larger filter filter size allows for cleaner cuts on very sharp changes.

-:control minSliceLength:

-   The minimum duration of a slice in number of hopSize.

 :control windowSize:

    The window size.
-As novelty estimation relies on spectral frames, we need to decide what precision we give it spectrally and temporally, in line with Gabor Uncertainty principles. http://www.subsurfwiki.org/wiki/Gabor_uncertainty
+As novelty estimation relies on spectral frames, we need to decide what precision we give it spectrally and temporally.

 :control hopSize: